Martin P4M Mercator: Operational history

 The US Navy chose the smaller, simpler, cheaper and better performing P2V Neptune for the maritime patrol requirement, but nineteen aircraft were ordered in 1947 for high-speed minelaying purposes.
 The P4M entered service with Patrol Squadron 21 (VP-21) in 1950, the squadron deploying to NAS Port Lyautey in French Morocco.
 It remained in use with VP-21 until February 1953.

 From 1951, the 18 surviving production P4Ms were modified for the electronic reconnaissance (or SIGINT, for signals intelligence) mission as the P4M-1Q, to replace the PB4Y-2 Privateer.
 The crew was increased to 14 and later 16 to operate all the surveillance gear, and the aircraft was fitted with a large number of different antennae.

 Starting in October 1951, electronic surveillance missions were flown from U.S. Naval Station Sangley Point in the Philippines, later from Naval Air Station Iwakuni, Japan, and Naval Air Station Atsugi, Japan, by a secretive unit that eventually gained the designation Fleet Air Reconnaissance Squadron One (VQ-1).
 Long missions were flown along the coast (about 30 nmi offshore) of Vietnam, China, North Korea and the eastern Soviet Union, and were of a highly secret nature; the aircraft sometimes masqueraded as regular P2V Neptunes in radio communications, and often flew with false serial numbers (Bureau Numbers) painted under the tail.
 Operational missions were always flown at night, during the dark with the moon when possible, and with no external running lights.

+The Mercators were replaced by the EA-3B Skywarrior, which, being carrier-based, had a greater degree of flexibility, and the larger Lockheed WV-2Q Warning Star.
+Final withdrawal from service was in 1960 after which all of the remaining P4Ms were scrapped.